-4.2.4.1 Business recovery
+4.2.4.1 Business update

-The second half of 2022 saw a strong recovery in activity, with occupancy rates rising and average prices well above 2019 levels.
-Since May, Revpar have been above 2019.
+The second half of 2023 marks a continuity of activity, with occupancy rates rising and average prices remaining at levels well above the level of 2019, particularly in major tourist capitals such as Paris.
+Revpar levels are thus above those of 2019.
 This recovery in activity is reflected in:

-- an increase in variable-rent rental income for €25 million on the Accor portfolio and €25 million in rents on the portfolio in the United Kingdom - the €40.5 million increase in the EBITDA of hotels under management.
+- an increase in variable rent rental income for €10 million on the Accor portfolio, €5 million on the portfolio in Spain and €3 million in rents on the portfolio in the UK - the €12.7 million increase in the EBITDA of hotels under management.